On this page:

 What if I don't have a Google Ads account associated with my Analytics profile?

 You can link your Google Analytics account on this page.
 You will also be prompted to choose among your Google Ads accounts.
-Or, as the last option, you can use "None - Use only in Multi-Account reports".
+Or you can use the option "None - Use only in Multi-Account reports".

 After that, head over to the Multi-Account Report Designer and click on 'Create a new template'.